Pandas – Drop Infinite Values From DataFrame

 Yields below output.

-By using df.replace(), replace the infinite values with the NaN values and then use the pandas.DataFrame.dropna() method to remove the rows with NaN, Null/None values.
-This eventually drops infinite values from pandas DataFrame. inplace=True is used to update the existing DataFrame.
+By using df.replace() function is used to replace infinite values with NaN, and then use the pandas.DataFrame.dropna() method to remove the rows with NaN, Null/None values.
+This eventually drops infinite values from pandas DataFrame.
+The inplace=True parameter modifies the original DataFrame in place.

 # Replace infinite updated data with nan